-- 1. City-Wide Resident Organization consists of members of Resident Councils, Resident Management Corporations, and Resident Organizations who reside in public housing developments that are owned and operated by the same PHA within a city. - 2.
-Contract Administrator means an overall grant administrator or a financial management agent (or both) that oversees the implementation of the grant and/or the financial aspects of the grant. - 3.
-Elderly person means a person who is at least 62 years of age. - 4.
-Jurisdiction-Wide Resident Organization means an incorporated nonprofit organization or association that meets the following requirements: - a.
-Most of its activities are conducted within the jurisdiction of a single housing authority; b.
-There are no incorporated resident councils or resident management corporations within the jurisdiction of the single housing authority; - c.
-It has experience in providing start-up and capacity-building training to residents and resident organizations; and
+- 1. City-Wide Resident Organization consists of members of Resident Councils, Resident Management Corporations, and Resident Organizations who reside in public housing projects that are owned and operated by the same PHA within a city. - 2.
+Contract Administrator means an overall grant administrator or a financial management agent (or both) that oversees the implementation of the grant and/or the financial aspects of the grant.